Betty Gore's house.

 410 Dogwood Drive

-This Google Street View image of 410 Dogwood Drive was taken in April of 2022—more than 40 years after Betty Gore was brutally killed with an ax.
+This Google Street View image of 410 Dogwood Drive was taken in April 2022—more than 40 years after Betty Gore was brutally killed with an ax.

 The house was built in 1974.
 It is roughly 1,700 square feet in size and has three bedrooms.